Financial infidelity: Effects

 Jeanfreu et al. found that life satisfaction and marital satisfaction were lower for people who experienced financial infidelity than for those who did not.
 The 2021 Harris Poll related a diversity of effects from financial infidelity ranging from 19% of respondents improving their romantic relationship after the experience to 16% of respondents reporting divorce and 13% reporting separation.
 When patterns of financial infidelity develop within a relationship that subsequently ends, decreased trust is carried into new romantic relationships with resulting issues.

 Theories and interventions

 Research and couples therapy around family financial issues is a relatively new field that uses various theories as a foundation for practice.
 The Couples and Finance Theory (CFT) is a theoretical framework used in the financial planning research and therapy which asserts that financial processes and couple processes are interconnected so that an improvement in one will equate to an improvement in the other.
 Social exchange theory, which outlines how romantic partners’ financial decisions were based on a relational cost-benefit analysis, was the foundation for a scale developed to measure the opposite of financial infidelity, which is financial transparency.
 One example of an intervention used to treat financial infidelity is the Klontz and Klontz (2009) SAFE intervention.
 Other commonly used interventions come from the field of marriage and family therapy.

+Measurement

 Financial infidelity has been measured via the following: